localstack/docs/content/en/user-guide/integrations/pulumi/index.md

 $ pip install pulumi-local
 {{< / command >}}

-Post-installation, you can use the `pulumilocal` command as if it were `pulumi`.
+You can now use the `pulumilocal` command to interact with your Pulumi project.

 {{< command >}}
-$ tflocal --help
+$ pulumilocal --help
 <disable-copy>
 Pulumi - Modern Infrastructure as Code
 ...